sharktrexer/Snake_Game/README.md

 To run you need to download python [here](https://www.python.org/downloads) __AND__ pygame [here](https://www.pygame.org/wiki/GettingStarted)

 Download _Mr_Snake_Game.py_ and place in an approriate folder.
 Once done, open a command prompt and change to the directory to wherever the file is located.
-Then enter _Mr_Snake_Game.py_ to run.
+Then enter "python Mr_Snake_Game.py" to run.

 ### Example:
 ![snake game](https://github.com/user-attachments/assets/2a807b19-7809-418e-a46e-40299cf93799)